mkdoc/mkcli/README.md

 #### Synopsis

-The program synopsis is created from all code block elements under the *Synopsis* heading:
+The program synopsis is created from all code block elements under the *SYNOPSIS* heading:

 ```markdown
 # Name